statdivlab/raoBust/README.md

 ## People

-The software was written by Amy D Willis, with input, insight and inspiration from former lab member David S Clausen.
+This software project was started by Amy D Willis, with input and insights from former lab member David S Clausen.
+Sarah Teichman is an amazing collaborator and coauthor.

 All errors are Amy’s fault.